DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - encryption methods protect data at rest and in transit
       - Asymmetric encryption (along with symmetric encryption) protects data in transit.
     - 🔴**Data in use**: data in memory or in buffer and used by an application
-      - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (📝Harder to protect): RAM/memory data,
+      - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (📝Harder to protect): RAM/memory data: The most difficult location to secure for encryption keys and similar highly sensitive information is in active memory because the data needs to be decrypted to be used.
       - pervasive encryption,
       - prevent shoulder surfing,
       - parameter checking against buffer overflow,